Jonak-Adipta-Kalita/JAK-KV-Attendance-App/README.md

 ## Thoughts:

 - Is expo-dev-client needed to be removed for production? or is it done automatically?
 What about the package being in package.json?
 Does it need to be uninstalled?
+- How does the number of elements in a FlatList affects the performance of one element?
+Does it affect the performance of the whole list?

 ## Roadmap for Optimizing: